ChristianCella/YOLO_SAM/readme.md

 # You (should) Only Look Once: YOLO 🕵️‍♂️
 The code provided in this branch can be used for the fine-tuning of YOLO, whose original repository can be found here: https://github.com/ultralytics/ultralytics?tab=readme-ov-file.
+The icons used in this file are taken from this repo: https://github.com/ikatyang/emoji-cheat-sheet.

 ---
 ### **Requirements and OS**🪟🐍